y3rsh/bibbz-test/README.md

 ## Docker path - Preferred

 Using docker makes setup more repeatable and portable than a local machine setup.
 We are using a dev container setup, mounting in the source repository and putting the yarn cache into a docker volume.
-Please see https://github.com/GoogleChrome/puppeteer/blob/7075c4cd4f1dcc42d1c805e63311b2d8df7af2a6/docs/troubleshooting.md for Puppeteer container setup discussion.
+[Please see the Puppeteer repository for this discussion.] (https://github.com/GoogleChrome/puppeteer/blob/7075c4cd4f1dcc42d1c805e63311b2d8df7af2a6/docs/troubleshooting.md)

+Do I ever need to run locally?

+> The only reason to run locally is to debug difficult problems.
+If you do, make the browser HEADLESS=false to see what is happening.

 What the Dockerfile and build.sh are accomplishing: